MGM+: Sale to Amazon and rebranding as MGM+

-Rebranding as MGM+

 On September 28, 2022, MGM announced Epix would rebrand as MGM+ on January 15, 2023, coinciding with the premiere of the third season of Godfather of Harlem.
 Epix president Michael Wright explained the move as synergizing the service with the parent company and helping to boost public attention to the network, saying:"We have felt for some time that this is the best service that many people have never heard of. [...]
 Other than individual shows, the service has never been marketed.
 Now you have this incredibly powerful, loud name that means something to people.
 You could spend five years and $100 million trying to launch a new brand, and you wouldn't have the brand equity that you get with MGM.
-It's really something of a gift."Wright also said that adding a “+” to “MGM” is a signifier that while the channel will continue with a linear cable offering, MGM+ will also position itself as a sister service of Amazon's streaming services, alongside Amazon Prime Video and ad-supported Amazon Freevee (to the point Wright revealed it was Amazon who pushed for such a rebrand following the company's acquisition); the service is expected to remain an a la carte at the same monthly rate of $5.99 as before.
-With the move, the service will also re-position to focus more on the network's original programming and the MGM film library, though it would continue to air recent releases from Paramount Pictures for the duration of their output agreement (and indeed, the network's promotional trailer for the rebrand included the Paramount film The Lost City, as well as promoting it as the home of the cable television premiere of Paramount's Top Gun: Maverick.)
+It's really something of a gift."Wright also said that adding a "+" to "MGM" is a signifier that while the channel will continue with a linear cable offering, MGM+ will also position itself as a sister service of Amazon's streaming services, alongside Amazon Prime Video and ad-supported Amazon Freevee (to the point Wright revealed it was Amazon who pushed for such a rebrand following the company's acquisition); the service is expected to remain an a la carte at the same monthly rate of $5.99 as before.

+With the move, the service will also re-position to focus more on the network's original programming and the MGM film library, though it would continue to air recent releases from Paramount Pictures for the duration of their output agreement.
+The network's promotional trailer for the rebrand included the Paramount film The Lost City, as well as promoting it as the home of the cable television premiere of Paramount's Top Gun: Maverick.
 On the day of the rebrand's launch, That's Entertainment!, a 1974 film celebrating the history of the MGM musicals and a title from the pre-1986 MGM library owned by Warner Bros., was added to the network's streaming platform following the use of Judy Garland's recording of the title song in the rebrand's trailer.
+In late 2023, the service's visual branding and graphics were updated to incorporate elements of the MGM logo, including the filmstrip ribbon, the "Ars Gratia Artis" motto and a "Feature Presentation" bumper featuring studio mascot Leo the Lion.
+These were done by VFX and motion graphics company Imaginary Forces, under assistance from AFX Creative.